 - Limited performance in low light

-It is given the 50x focal length lens, which is one of the longest on the market and offers you the best-needed flexibility – especially for capturing scenarios such as in the wild, or even at the animal parks.
+It is given the 50x focal length lens, which is one of the longest on the market and offers you the best-needed flexibility – especially for capturing scenarios such as wild or even at the animal parks.
 The screen is good to work with, and being tilted gives you some opportunity to shoot from awkward angles.

-The viewfinder can be impractical in some cases, particularly given it does automatically switch on, but it can provide so much comfort as it is handy when bright light stops you from using the screen.
+The viewfinder can be impractical in some cases, particularly given it does automatically switch on.
+Still, it can provide so much comfort as it is handy when bright light stops you from using the screen.

 Generally, images taken with good lighting are bright, punchy, and usually detailed.
-However, if you can avoid low light, or stick to low ISOs or use the flash, then you will be assured of the impressive results of your work.
+However, if you can avoid low light or stick to low ISOs or use the flash, you will be assured of your work’s impressive results.

 In general, the DSC-HX350 – make it your today – is a memorable holiday and adventure buddy, which, if you can explore its functions, it is the best travel companion.